Emaaaad/ACO_PID_Tuning/README.md

 ---

 ## **1. Introduction**
 This project focuses on designing and tuning a Proportional–Integral–Derivative (PID) controller using Ant Colony Optimization (ACO) for a time-delayed system.
-The main objective is to minimize the Integral of Time-weighted Absolute Error (ITAE), which helps achieve a desirable transient response (reduced overshoot, faster settling time, and minimal steady-state error).
+The main objective is to minimize the Integral of Time-weighted Absolute Error (ITAE), achieving a desirable transient response with reduced overshoot, faster settling time, and minimal steady-state error.

 Time delays and complex system dynamics can complicate PID tuning.
 Traditional methods may fall short in such cases.
 ACO provides a robust, stochastic optimization approach to iteratively refine PID gains and achieve superior closed-loop performance.